ohjeongwook/FlashHacker/README.md

 * Graphviz 2.x: included in the repo\
 * RABCDasm binaries: https://github.com/CyberShadow/RABCDAsm/releases

+After installing prerequisites, run python FlashHacker.py and it will ask path for RABCDasm package.

 ## WARNING
 The tool is still in very early age of development.
 You might get some errors, missing files, etc. Please open an issue, so that I can track and fix them.